wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

 az functionapp create --resource-group <RG_NAME> --consumption-plan-location uksouth --runtime python --runtime-version 3.8 --functions-version 3 --name <APP_NAME> --storage-account <STORAGE_NAME> --os-type linux
 ```

 > `<STORAGE_NAME>` should be the name of the Storage Account you just created.
 Replace `<APP_NAME>` with a name that is unique across all of Azure (as this application will be hosted at `<APP_NAME>.azurewebsites.net`).
 For example you could use your initials plus today's date e.g. `abc-01-01-1900-functions`.
 It must also differ from the app name you used in Part 1.
-If you get a "usage error", check you are not in a directory that already contains a `.azure/config` file.
+If you get a "usage error", check that the directory you are in (or any parent directory) doesn't already contain a `.azure/config` file.

 Now that we have all the resources that we need, we can deploy to Azure.